Last Updated on 10 October, 2020 by Editor

 It was through her experiences as a woman leader in the workplace that Sheryl wrote Lean In.
 It is also through the experience of losing her husband that Sheryl recognized the difficulties of being a single mother.
 In retrospect, Sheryl perceives that she could have addressed single women more in her book.

 There is a scene in the movie Selma in which Martin Luther King explains to the two young activists that he is not trying to take over what they are doing and that his purpose there is to bring awareness to the public, media and government.
 I am not likening Sheryl to Martin Luther King.
 I am giving you an example of how different individuals contribute to bringing awareness to a cause.
-As someone who has a large public following, Sheryl is able to raise national awareness of the plight of single mothers in the workplace and the need for change within organizations, society and government.
+As someone who has a large public following, Sheryl can raise national awareness of the plight of single mothers in the workplace and the need for change within organizations, society and government.

 Consider Sheryl’s intentions.
 What is her message in the post?
 Give people the benefit that their intentions are genuine.
-Don’t be quick to judge or become deeply offended every time someone fails to address a part of the conversation you feel strongly about or attack them when they admit they may have erred.
+Don’t be quick to judge or become deeply offended every time someone fail to address a part of the conversation you feel strongly about or attack them when they admit they may have erred.
 People tend to share based on their experiences and may unintentionally overlook a particular view.
 Maybe that missed view is your purpose and platform on which to speak.